Jan. 31 Will Mark the End for a Whole Block of Ke‘eaumoku Eateries. Here’s Where They’re Going

 825 Ke‘eaumoku St.

 Original Ireh opened in this spot more than a decade ago with lighter, healthier Korean fare and a killer selection of jook including black sesame, red bean, chlorella and abalone.
-Employees report it will reopen with same menu at Azure Ala Moana in April.
+The owner says it will reopen with same menu at Azure Ala Moana in August.
 Meanwhile, much of the same menu, including jook and other cooked-to-order dishes, is available at Ireh Kitchen at nearby 808 Center on Sheridan Street.

 911 Ke‘eaumoku St., (808) 943-6000